Family Markers: Using Multiply-Affected Families to Identify Risk Genes

 This activity teaches students to interpret pedigree information and use bioinformatics tools (R) to build pedigrees for tracking disease traits in families.
 Students will work with real data from a bipolar disorder genetics study to understand how researchers understand risk genes using pedigrees.

-Duration: Approximately 2-3 hours (depending on student familiarity with R)
+Duration: Approximately 2-3 hours (depending on student familiarity with R) (help us improve this estimate!)

 Learning Objectives